xythobuz/xythobuz.github.io/input/projects/3d-printing/bed-leveling-util.md

 This has been developed and tested on a Mac OS X 10.10.5 machine with Python 2.7 and dependencies installed with MacPorts, connected to a modified Fabrikator Mini V1.5 with Marlin 1.1.0-RC6.

-The source code can be found [on my Gitea server](https://git.xythobuz.de/thomas/Bed-Leveling-Utility) as well as [on GitHub](https://github.com/xythobuz/Bed-Leveling-Utility/).
+The source code can be found [on Codeberg](https://codeberg.org/xythobuz/Bed-Leveling-Utility) as well as [on GitHub](https://github.com/xythobuz/Bed-Leveling-Utility).